vuestorefront/shopware-pwa/docs/landing/cookbook/README.md

 2. I want to add additional page, like `/instagram` that connects to the Shopware6 API to get and show some data <a id="no52"></a>

    - create `instagram.vue` file in `src/pages`
-   - implement a template
-   - implement a <script></script> which can have some logic
+   - implement a template, a `<script></script>` block which can have some logic, and style block maybe
    - utilize the `invokeGet, invokePost...` from `@shopware-pwa/shopware-6-client` package or any library (like `axios`) to make some requests you need

    It may look like: